Optimal control of a kinetic model describing social interactions on a graph: The control problem

-thus determining $(1-u_i^\chi)$ to be the total mobility reduction rate to node $i$.
-Moreover, we have that the control may preserve the irreducibility of the transition matrix under a suitable condition. \begin{prop} If we set $u_i^\chi \in [0,1)$ for all $i\in\I$ and consider an irreducible transition matrix $\Pij$, then $ \Puij$ is irreducible. \end{prop} \begin{proof} It is straightforward to see that if $\P$ is associated to a strongly connected graph, then the graph associated to $\P^u$ is still strongly connected and, thus $\P^u$ is irreducible. \end{proof} \begin{remark} Of course, the extremal choice $u_i^\chi = 1$ (that corresponds to a hundred percent restrictions) would have the effect of disconnecting the network, thus ceding the irreducibility. \end{remark}
+The latter means that $(1-u_i^\chi)$ is the total mobility reduction rate to node $i$.
+Moreover, we have that the control may preserve the irreducibility of the transition matrix under a suitable condition. \begin{prop} If we set $u_i^\chi \in [0,1)$ for all $i\in\cI$ and consider an irreducible transition matrix $\P$, then $ \Pu$ defined by~\eqref{eq:defpuij} is irreducible. \end{prop} \begin{proof} It is straightforward to see that if $\P$ is associated to a strongly connected graph, then the graph associated to $\Pu$ is still strongly connected and, thus $\Pu$ is irreducible. \end{proof} \begin{remark} Of course, the extremal choice $u_i^\chi = 1$ (that corresponds to a hundred percent restrictions) would have the effect of disconnecting the network, thus ceding the irreducibility. \end{remark}